GajjarMiten/denominator/README.md

 <br/>

-> This structure might appear odd to you, with an `index.js` that points to a named file.<br>I've found this to be an optimal way to set up components; the `index.js` allows you to `import` from the directory (eg. `import Button from 'components/Button'`), while having `Button.js` means that you're never lost in a sea of `index.js` files in your editor.
+> This structure might appear odd to you, with an `index.js` that points to a named file.<br>Personally, for me this's has been an optimal way to set up components; the `index.js` allows you to `import` from the directory (eg. `import Button from 'components/Button'`), while having `Button.js` means that you're never lost in a sea of `index.js` files in your editor.
 > <br />

 <br/>